dhh1128/sivanea.com/moses-and-the-great-race.md

 <figure>
 <img src="assets/moses-spiderman.jpg" />
 <figcaption>Moses, aka Spiderman.
-Photo credit: Linda Hardman</figcaption>
+Photographer: Linda Hardman</figcaption>
 </figure>

 One day in the summer, Moses finished his breakfast, did his job (to take out the garbage), cleaned his room, and ran outside to play.
 The sun was shining brightly.